Rebbie Jackson: Death of Michael Jackson

-Voice type

-Rebbie Jackson is a contralto with a three-octave range.
-She has an impressive belting range, reaching up to G#5 in her song "Reaction".

 Personal life

 The 18-year-old Rebbie's announcement that she wanted to marry her childhood love Nathaniel Brown in November 1968 created division in the Jackson family.
 Jackson expressed her feelings for the man, and proclaimed that she wanted to move with him to Kentucky.
 Katherine encouraged her daughter to proceed, feeling that being a wife and mother were important roles for all of her daughters.

-But Joseph opposed the marriage; he wanted Rebbie to follow in her brothers' footsteps and become a singer and felt that married life would stop her from becoming a success in the entertainment business.
+However, Joseph opposed the marriage; he wanted Rebbie to follow in her brothers' footsteps and become a singer and felt that married life would stop her from becoming a success in the entertainment business.
 Rebbie had taken clarinet, piano, and dance lessons in her childhood, but had no interest in a music career, even though, according to Jermaine, she had won several singing contests dueting with Jackie.

-She thought a happy home was more comforting and secure than the instability of show business.
-She also wanted to leave her family's drama-filled home on Jackson Street and escape her controlling father.
+Rebbie had expressed that a happy home was more comforting and secure than the instability of show business.
+She also wanted to leave her family's drama-filled home on Jackson Street and escape her abusive father.
 Arguments ensued for several weeks before her father relented and allowed Rebbie to marry Brown, but he refused to walk her down the aisle.
+Nathaniel Brown died of cancer on January 6, 2013.

 Jackson and Brown had three children: